bcreasy/octopress/source/about/index.markdown

 I am a cyclist.
 Cycling plays a significant role in my life and health and is what takes up a majority of my spare time.
 I track all of my ride data and post the logs to [Strava](http://www.strava.com).
 You'll find a feed of my most recent rides on the side panel of this site.

-When I'm not working or riding my bike, I like to watch films and television shows, listen to podcasts, and read books.
+When I'm not working or riding my bike, I like to watch films and television shows, listen to podcasts, read books, and use oxford commas.